 Research applications are accepted at Fogarty, which acts as a nominating authority for JSPS programs.
 Eligibility requirements and application procedures are different for each fellowship.
 Carefully review the following information describing eligibility and application procedures

 All fields of the humanities, social sciences and natural sciences are included under this program.
 NIH initially reviews applications for scientific merit.
 NIH will forward applications of sufficient scientific merit to JSPS for additional review and funding consideration.
 JSPS will directly notify applicants of their awards.

-JSPS conducts short-term (1-12 months) and long-term (12-24 months) fellowships for postdoctoral students.
+long-term (12 to 24 months) fellowships for postdoctoral students.
 These fellowships were established to assist promising and highly-qualified young researchers wishing to conduct research in Japan.
 The program aims to provide opportunities for such researchers, under the guidance of their Japanese hosts, to conduct cooperative research with leading research groups in universities and other Japanese institutions, permitting them to advance their own research while stimulating Japanese academic circles, particularly young Japanese researchers, through close collaboration in scientific activities.
 The program also intends the collaboration to serve to advance scientific research in the counterpart countries.